saraozn/tp/docs/UserGuide.md

 #### Finding a property: `findprop`

-Finds and returns a property or a list of properties, from all your properties whose name contains the substring inputted.
+Finds and returns a property or a list of properties, from all your properties whose name contains words that begin with the substring inputted.

 Format: `findprop NAME`

-* Finds and returns the property or properties whose name contains the `NAME` substring.
+* Finds and returns the property or properties whose name contains any word that begins with the `NAME` substring.
 * The `NAME` must be in the same language as the name, i.e English.
-* The `NAME` should only contain the relevant alphabets
+* The `NAME` should only contain the relevant alphabets.
+* The `NAME` should not contain any numbers or symbols.

 Examples:
-* `list` followed by `findprop F` finds and returns the property or properties with names that begin with "F" in the property list.
+* `list` followed by `findprop F` finds and returns the property or properties with names that begin with "F" in the property list, such as `Fernvale Square` or `Dairy Farm`.
-* `list` followed by `findprop F J` finds and returns the property or properties with names that begin with "F" or "J" in the property list.
+* `list` followed by `findprop F J` finds and returns the property or properties with names that begin with "F" or "J" in the property list, such as `Fernvale Square`, `Dairy Farm`, `Jden` or `Changi Jail`.

 Successfully finding the property you want would produce a similar result as finding a customer!

 ### Filter Commands
 [Back to Table of Contents](#table-of-contents)

+Want to only see selected customers or properties?
+Read the follow section to find out more about our `filter` feature.

 #### Filter customers: `filtercust`

 Filters all your customers to only show customers that fit the criteria.